Last Updated on July 26, 2021 by tripcentral

 Demand for Leisure Travel is Very Strong

 Especially for Canadians facing cold weather, the fall and winter all-inclusive vacation will be in hot demand for the next “cold season”.
-The plan to have adult Canadians who want a vaccination done by September is looking even more likely with the approval of Johnson & Johnson, the manufacturing distribution by Merck, and the approval of Astra Zeneca in Canada.
+The plan to have adult Canadians who want a vaccination done by September is looking even more likely with the approval of Johnson & Johnson and the manufacturing distribution by Merck in Canada.
 Our survey results show a strong belief in being vaccinated by September.

 This will reduce hesitancy to book travel for November and onward.
 We’re already seeing this now – it is unusual for us to see so many far-in-advance bookings at this time of year – the focus is normally last-minute current winter bookings which of course, are not possible this year.